lauren-esser/Better-Stock-Market-Prediction/README.md

 print(X_train_padded)
 ```

-Creation of the NLP Model: For the NLP Model I created an LSTM Neural Network as well as a Random Forest.
-Both models came out with the same accuracy of 53%, therefore I will cover the LSTM Model here.
+Creation of the NLP Classification Model: For the NLP Classification Model I created an LSTM Neural Network as well as a Random Forest.
+Both models came out with the same accuracy, precision, and recall, therefore I will cover the LSTM Model here.

 Model: